tjoyner/ofvioletsandlicorice/chapter3.md

 "I didn't want to humiliate it," said Amalia with a harsh tone.
 "I didn't want anything from it, only this.
 I had already taken everything."

 She paused.
 Daniel turned around.
 She was beautiful in the sunlight, her face drawn, her eyes bright.
-She added:  "Why do I talk to you?
+She added, "Why do I talk to you?
 Why do I talk to you about these things?"

 <!-- Page 39 -->